 Regulations on dog breeding differ in all constituent parts of the UK.
 Please read the sections below to find out which regulations are in place across the country.

-A breeding licence is required for anyone breeding three or more litters in a 12-month period, unless they can show that none of the puppies have been sold.
+A breeding licence is required for anyone breeding three or more litters in a 12-month period and/or anyone that breeds dogs and advertises a business of selling dogs.